 Vietnam-on-the-Potomac: (Praeger Series in Political Communication)

 Free Shipping Included!
-Vietnam-on-the-Potomac: (Praeger Series in Political Communication) by Moya Ann Ball at Hanoi PE.
+Vietnam-on-the-Potomac: (Praeger Series in Political Communication) by Praeger at Hanoi PE.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 This intriguing volume examines how the small group communication of Presidents Kennedy and Johnson and their key advisors influenced the decisions

 This intriguing volume examines how the small group communication of Presidents Kennedy and Johnson and their key advisors influenced the decisions to escalate the war in Vietnam from January 1961 to July 1965.
 Using an historical-critical research method, Moya Ann Ball traces the Vietnam decisions from the combative rhetoric of Kennedy's presidential campaign through the creation of a small group communication culture in the Kennedy administration, which, sustained and reinforced in the Johnson administration, became the motivating force behind the decisions to overtly escalate the war in July 1965.
 Ball asserts that this small group communication culture was formed by the convergence of such characteristics as the decision-making group's assembly effect, the group's reaction to situational demands, the sharing of dramatic communication, and normative behavior.